 2) Measure ROI of marketing efforts

 Follower count, survey scores, engagement metrics (likes, comments, shares, etc.), and website traffic are only one component of campaign success.
 The amount of positive discussions you generate is debatably even more important, as this extends the reach and longevity of your campaigns.
-Sentiment analysis allows you to measure how many positive and negative conversations have erupted within your audience.
+Customer sentiment analysis tools allow you to measure how many positive and negative conversations have erupted within your audience.
 The combination of qualitative and quantitative metrics will reveal the overall ROI of each campaign.

 3) Improve customer experience, products, and services